isomerpages/nea-cfhp/pages/Frequently Asked Questions.md

 <summary><strong>Does the verification process of checking my residential address breach the Personal Data Protection Act (PDPA)?</strong>
 </summary>
 <div data-type="detailsContent" class="isomer-details-content">
-<p>No, this step of checking your NRIC does not violate the PDPA, as it is
+<p>No, this step of checking your NRIC does not violate the PDPA, as it will
-required for verification purposes only, and not for sharing or marketing purposes.
-We seek your cooperation to allow the retail staff to check the address on your personal identification documents against the address on your voucher.</p>
+only be used for verification purposes, and should not be shared for marketing purposes.
+If requested, we seek your cooperation to allow the retail staff to check the address on your personal identification documents (or any recent utility bills or documents) against the address on your voucher.</p>
 <p>Please ensure that the retailer does not take a photo or photocopy of
-your NRIC or any other personal identification document, and that the NRIC or any other personal identification document is returned to you immediately after verification.</p>
+your NRIC or any other personal identification document, and that the NRIC or any other personal identification document is returned to you immediately upon verification.</p>
 </div>
 </details>
 <details class="isomer-details">